ErpNetDocs/tech/modules/projects/agile/cases/case-creation.md

 ### Category selection

-Before a Case is created, the user must first select a Case Category.
+Before a Case is created, the user must first select a **Case Category**.
 This initial choice defines the Case’s purpose and structural behavior within the system.

 Users can initiate Case creation from several entry points:
 - From the **Home screen** – via direct shortcuts for the predefined Case Categories